srvk/DiViMe/docs/source/usage.md

 2) Talker diarization (_who is talking?_) The tools available for this task are the following: diartk

-3) Role diarization (_what kind of person is talking?_) The tools available for this task are the following: yunitator
+3) Role diarization (_what kind of person is talking?_) The tools available for this task are the following: yunitate

 4) Vocal type classification (_what kind of vocalization is this one?_) The tools available for this task are the following: vcm

-5) Evaluation (_how good is the automatic annotation?_) There is an evaluation available for the following tools: noisemesSad, tocomboSad, opensmileSad, diartk, yunitator
+5) Evaluation (_how good is the automatic annotation?_) There is an evaluation available for the following tools: noisemesSad, tocomboSad, opensmileSad, diartk, yunitate

 ### The concept of "pipelines"